Follow Us

 The Slumgullion Earth Flow

 Because the Earth Flow is so sparsely vegetated, there is considerable sediment erosion, especially from the younger active flow.
 Most of this material is carried by Slumgullion Creek, which empties into the northeast corner of Lake San Cristobal, creating an expanding delta near the lake outlet.
 This creek was diverted from the main stem of the Lake Fork below the slide into the lake in the mid 20th century.
-In wet years large amounts of yellow sediment discolor the outlet area, and contribute to the ever growing quantity of sediment in the lake, much of which is high in metals such as arsenic.
+In wet years large amounts of yellow sediment discolor the lake near the outlet and contribute to the ever growing quantity of sediment in the lake, much of which is high in metals such as arsenic.

 The Slumgullion Earth Flow is home to a rare plant, the reflected moonwort (Botrychium echo).